Oceana Group (OCE) H2 2024 earnings summary

 Financial highlights

-Gross profit margin rose by 320bps to 31.8%, supported by higher margin fish oil sales and Lucky Star Foods efficiencies.
+Gross profit margin rose by 320 basis points to 31.8%, supported by higher margin fish oil sales and Lucky Star Foods efficiencies.

 Outlook and guidance

-Focus on expanding Lucky Star Foods into adjacent categories, scaling canned meat and chicken, and driving brand growth.
+Focus on expanding Lucky Star Foods into adjacent categories and driving brand growth.

 Continued investment in operational efficiency and vessel upgrades to improve Wild Caught and fishmeal/oil performance.

-Capital expenditure expected to normalise after a year of significant investment.
+Capital expenditure expected to normalize to ZAR 340 million in FY 2025 after a year of elevated investment.

 Positive outlook for pilchard and anchovy resources, with investments aimed at long-term sustainability.

-Global fishmeal and fish oil prices expected to face downward pressure due to normalised supply and weaker China demand.
+Global fishmeal and fish oil prices expected to face downward pressure due to normalised supply.

 Latest events from Oceana Group